ZoneMinder/zoneminder/README.txt

 this user to log out so ensure that you do not lock yourself into a low privilege account.
-Also you may need to remove user cookies when you change authentication methods. o    FEATURE - Users now have a 'control' permission which determines whether they are able to control PTZ style cameras.
+Also you may need to remove user cookies when you change authentication methods. o    FEATURE - Users now have a `control' permission which determines whether they are able to control PTZ style cameras.
 As with the other permissions there are three levels, None, View and Edit.
 Unlike some of the other options it may not be obvious what levels do what.
-The 'None' level bars access to any control functionality, the 'View' level permits users to actually control the positioning and settings of a camera (rather than just look at them which is what might be expected) and the 'Edit' level allows users to modify the various control capabilities. o    FIX - A bug was fixed where the streamed images were using the quality settings for saved files.
+The `None' level bars access to any control functionality, the `View' level permits users to actually control the positioning and settings of a camera (rather than just look at them which is what might be expected) and the `Edit' level allows users to modify the various control capabilities. o    FIX - A bug was fixed where the streamed images were using the quality settings for saved files.